larbiDanquah/rest-countries-api/README.md

 ### Useful resources

 - [Tailwindcss](https://tailwindcss.com/) ) - This helped me for as I was styling the components.
-It helped me save time on writing css and allow me to focus on the logic of the application.
+It helped me save time on writing css and allowed me to focus on the logic of the application.